Choosing a Cloud-Based Legal Practice Management System

 A law practice management system gives you all those features and tools to manage your practice with one solution.
 There are many options for legal cloud software, but what is actually included for what cost is not always clear.
 It’s important when researching a law practice management system to look into what features are actually included vs. extra “integrations” that could end up costing more that double what you expect.

-Honestly, no — you can continue to manage your firm the same way you are now.
 Years before the internet, there was no “cloud-based” anything and attorneys were still practicing law, billing clients and creating documents.

 That said, when you harness the power of legal practice management software, you save time by letting the software do most of the work for you.
 Instead of copying and pasting case and client information into document templates, you can use merge fields to accurately and automatically create documents in seconds.